August-September 1816: Margate & Scarce Knowing His Poetic Intent

 style and to avoid random, ineffectual topics.

-But the poem to Clarke is a genuinely heartfelt
+The poem to Clarke is a genuinely heartfelt

 acknowledgment of how Clarke directed Keats’s early tastes in poetry, poetic forms